Stitch repeat in blanket: Multiples of 1 stitch.

-I made a small sample for this tutorial to show the stitches clearly, but in the blanket, you’ll start in the top left corner.
-Join your colour with a ss in the first stitch.
+Join your colour with a slip stitch in the first stitch.
 Work a sc in the same stitch (photo 1), insert your hook in the stitch on the right side of your sc (photo 2), yarn over, and pull up a loop (photo 3).
 You’ll create a weird little roll - that’s how it’s supposed to look like.
 Yarn over again, and pull through the loops on hook.
 This is your first Crab Stitch (photo 4).
 The Crab Stitch rolls over itself!
-Continue with the instructions above, working Crab Stitches on the right side of your previous stitch (photo 5).
-When you reach a corner, work a Crab Stitch, two chains and a Crab Stitch in the corner chain space (photo 6).
-Once you’ve reached the first stitch, cut yarn and fasten off.

 Comments